ozlemkeles/ozlemkeles/README.md

 I graduated with a degree in Geological Engineering from Istanbul Technical University.
 During my 10-month stint as a junior developer, I dove into both frontend and backend development in the SAP C4C environment.
 I focused on crafting quality code, team collaboration, and implementing solutions to enhance customer experiences.

-I'm also currently enrolled in the Backend Web Development Bootcamp at Re:Coded, where I'm deepening my skills in technologies like JavaScript and Node.js.
-One of the highlights of my journey is the **Cookiz** project, which was a collaborative effort and a graduation project.
+I've recently graduated from Backend Web Development Bootcamp at Re:Coded,where I have further enhanced my skills in technologies like JavaScript and Node.js.
+One of the highlights of my journey was the **Cookiz** project, which was a collaborative effort and a graduation project.

 - [Re:Coded](https://github.com/RCDD-202303-TUR-BEW): Active member and learner in the Backend Web Development Bootcamp, diving into various coding assignments and projects.
 - [Cookiz](https://github.com/ozlemkeles/cookiz): Explore the Cookiz project and witness the results of our hard work, problem-solving, and passion for coding.